kalyan63/Low-Light-Image-Enhancement-using-DarkEDNet/README.md

         > 16 CPUs or higher
         > 64 GB RAM or higher (Prefered 100GB in Google cloud)
-     > **To Train the model with low ram, use tfrecords to store the image data set and then train the model.**
+     > **To Train the model with low ram (8-16 GB) , use tfrecords to store the image data set and then train the model.**

 2. **Model Architecture:**
     > !['Model'](DarkEDNet.png)